Initialization Command

 Creating .logicstamp/config.json

-Saves your preferences so stamp context won't prompt again
+Saves your preferences so stamp context respects them (CI-friendly, never prompts)

 Examples

-# Initialize LogicStamp in the current directory stamp init # Initialize a specific directory stamp init ./my-project # Skip .gitignore setup stamp init --skip-gitignore
+# Initialize LogicStamp in the current directory # Non-interactive by default (security scan runs automatically) stamp init # Explicitly skip prompts (redundant - already non-interactive by default) stamp init --yes # Skip security scan (enables interactive prompts in TTY mode) stamp init --no-secure # Initialize a specific directory stamp init ./my-project # Initialize without security scan for a specific directory stamp init ./my-project --no-secure # Skip .gitignore setup stamp init --skip-gitignore

 Smart Detection in stamp context